 While Google commissioned this report from Public First, it did not supply any additional information and all estimates are derived from official, third party and proprietary information.

-10 ways in which the lives of Egyptians are being helped by Google and the internet
+10 ways in which the lives of Egyptians were helped by Google and the internet in 2019

 We polled online Egyptians across regions, age groups and gender and found, together with our modelling, that: